Skip to main content UVA Health logo of UVA Health

 If you want to know how to avoid drowning, whatever water you’re in, Leza Sisley and Rita Krenz are the right people to ask.
 They’ve seen it all.

 Sisley works in prehospital education at UVA Health, is a firefighter paramedic with the Wintergreen Fire department and a lifelong member of the Lake Monticello Fire and Water Rescue Squad.
-Krenz serves the UVA emergency room as a paramedic.
+Krenz serves the UVA Health emergency room as a paramedic.
 She also served 25 years on the Scottsville Volunteer Rescue Squad, which included water rescue.
-They’ve seen white water rescues, pool drownings, boaters lost on rivers, friends jumping off dams and kids getting caught in hydraulics.
-Both have been in the UVA emergency room more times than they can count.
+They’ve seen white water rescues, pool drownings, boaters lost on rivers, friends jumping off dams, and kids getting caught in hydraulics.
+Both have been in the UVA Health emergency room more times than they can count.

 When I asked them to tell me the biggest mistakes people make in water, they were eager to share.